I don’t usually do this, but let’s get theoretical for just a second:

 You work your tail off to do a super job.
 Sure, that’s its own reward, because you get paid and your patients get what they wanted.
 Everybody’s happy.
 But is that the only reward you get?
 Or do you also get at least a little public recognition for every great job you and your staff do?

-Without online reviews, it’s harder for people to conclude that they should pick you over your competitors.
+Without Google reviews, it’s harder for people to conclude that they should pick you over your competitors.
 Plus without reviews you’re far less likely to outrank your competitors in Google.

-The bottom line is you need to ask each and every happy patient for a online review.
+The bottom line is you need to ask each and every HAPPY patient (not every patient that is how bad reviews happen) for a online review.
 But how?

 This is where even the smartest business owners—the ones who know how important online reviews are to potential patients—often get stuck.
 They’re not sure how to ask patients or how to show them what to do, so the reviews simply never happen.